LoveAlexx/AddOcrToFlameshot/README.md

 # Adding OCR To flameshot / How to copy text from videos / How to copy unselectable text / Screenshot OCR
 How to add OCR fucntionality to flameshot, without needing to change the program at all.
 You can also use any other screenshot and clipboard program!
-Just replace xclip and flameshot with whatever you use.
+Just replace xclip and/or flameshot with whatever you use.

 **Showcase**: